A brilliant sunset from Tres Palmas beach, on the west coast of Puerto Rico.

 The west region is ideal for enjoying water activities, particularly surfing.
 Beginners who want to learn can find lessons in Isabela, Aguadilla, or Rincón, and more experienced riders can find board rentals and local advice from area surf shops.

-For travelers who prefer to stay on dry land, visit Los Morrillos Lighthouse, the puente de piedra (a natural stone bridge), the salt flats, and a stunning white-sand beach called Playuela, all of which can be found at the Cabo Rojo National Wildlife Refuge.
+For travelers who prefer to stay on dry land, explore Los Morrillos Lighthouse and natural wonders like the Puente de Piedra (a natural stone bridge), salt flats, and a stunning white-sand beach called Playuela, all of which can be found at the Cabo Rojo National Wildlife Refuge.
+For hikers, Guánica State Forest offers trails through one of the most extensive tropical dry coastal forests in the world.
+Visit Mayagüez and stroll through the picturesque Plaza de Colón or catch a live performance at the historic Teatro Yagüez.
 In Isabela, you can enjoy a horseback ride on the beach and pop into beachfront restaurants to savor seafood, local draft beers, mojitos, and fresh coconut water.
-Also, be sure not to miss a visit to La Parguera, a quaint fishing village in Lajas, which has one of the five bioluminescent bays in the world.
+Also, be sure not to miss La Parguera, a quaint fishing village in Lajas, which is a playground for water sports including kayaking and kiteboarding and is home to one of the five bioluminescent bays in the world.

 Where to Stay